 St. Lawrence University supports student filmmaking by providing a general equipment bank from which students can check out cameras, tripods, dollies, lights, shoulder harnesses, and a tripod crane.
-The NCAT provides a space and editing software support (Final Cut).
-Video-Making courses are dual-listed between the Art Department and the Film and Representation Studies Program.
+The NCAT provides a space and editing software support (Final Cut Pro, Adobe Premiere).
+Videomaking courses are dual-listed between the Art and Art History Department and the Film and Representation Studies Program.
 Hybrid courses such as Music Video (FILM/MUS 281) include a production component alongside a study of the historical and social contexts of film and video.
 Students may also propose video projects as independent studies or as SYEs.

-The Film and Representation Studies Program sponsors two video making competitions each in year.
-In the October 24 Hour Video Making Competition, four-person student teams are given a theme and have 24 hours to make a short video.
-Each Spring the SLU Student Film Festival provides a venue for students to show their work.
+The Film and Representation Studies Program sponsors two videomaking competitions each year.
+In the October 24-Hour Video-Making Competition, four-person student teams are given a theme and have 24 hours to make a short video.
+Each spring the SLU Student Film Festival provides a venue for students to show their work.
 The Milo Award is given for the best overall work.